BITSS/Citations/data_entry/reference_coding_protocol.md

 3. How is it referenced?

  + `link`: The reference provides a URL
- + `name`: The reference mentions the name of a dataset, an institution (such as the Census Bureau or World Bank) or website (including non-URL reference to 'author's website') without providing a URL
+ + `name`: The reference mentions Dataverse, the name of a dataset, an institution (such as the Census Bureau or World Bank) or website (including non-URL reference to 'author's website') without providing a URL
  + `paper`: The reference is a citation to a paper.

 ### How do I classify the matches?